Cetabet-1234/Lab04/.github/ISSUE_TEMPLATE/stressissue.md

 ---
-name: Bug report
+name: New Bug Report
-Description: File a new bug.
+about: File a new bug.
 title: ["Bug"]
 labels: ["bug", "triage"]
 projects: ["Cetabet-1234/Lab04"]